Bhai Bhai (1956 Odia film)

-Synopsis
+Plot

 In a village there are two sections of people leaving nearby.
 The upper cast people belongs to the Pradhans and the lower caste belongs to the Bauris.
 The Pradhan community are influential and landlords.
 The Bauri community are cultivation labourers, they work in the lands of the Pradhans.
 Bauris are treated as untouchable.
 Suduria is head of the village and is of upper caste.
 He is broad-minded and does not believe in untouchability.
 He has a soft corner for one Nidhi, who belongs to the Bauri caste.
 Nidhi calls Suduria affectionately as brother.
 Bana, who is from the Pradhan community, does not accept the daring of one of lower community to maintain a relationship with one of the upper caste.
 He calls a meeting in the village and asks for punishment to Nidhi for maintaining a relationship with one of the upper caste.
 The village people decide to punish Nidhi for his crime and bar him from working on the land and taking water from the pond.
 Though Suduria is against the decision, he remains silent against the voice of the Pradhan community.
 The lower caste Bauri community feels harassed by the decision and decides not to work in the field of the Pradhan community.
 Without labourers, the cultivation work has got stopped and the land becomes barren.
 At last, the Pradhan community realises their fault and accepts the relationship of Suduria and Nidhi.